Swamy-s-Tech-Skills-Academy/learn-reactjs/react-samples/docs/tailwind-configuration.md

 # Tailwind CSS Configuration Documentation

 This document provides an overview of the Tailwind CSS configuration used in the React Samples project, explaining key settings and integration with Vite.
+For a general project overview, see the [README](./README.md), or for TypeScript configuration details, see the [TypeScript Configuration Guide](./typescript-configuration.md).

 ## Integration with Vite